Heavy Vehicle Pilot Training — WA, VIC & NT

 - TLIB0002 – Carry out vehicle inspection

-- Non accredited – Western Australia Bridge Supervision
+- Western Australia Bridge Supervision (Required for WA Licence)

 Western Australia Main roads Requirements: